b01lers/b01lers-ctf-2021/pwn/rooted_v1/solve/solve.md

   return;
 }
 ```
 Looks like the typical gets vulnerability!
 Why is gets so bad?
 Check its man page under `BUGS` and you'll see the line *"Never use gets()"*.
-Essentially, we can write as many bytes to `buf` as we want, so we could attack a whole lot of this binary if we wanted to, but luckily we don't need to since whatever we write to buf will get executed once the buffer is called in the main function.
+Essentially, gets waits until we send a "\n", we can write as many bytes to `buf` as we want!
+If we wanted, we could attack a whole lot of this binary, but luckily we don't need to since whatever we write to buf will get executed once the buffer is called in the main function.

 Lastly we just want to check the permissions of the file using pwntools `checksec`:
 ```bash